jundalisay/superb/content/en/maharlika/politicians/andres-bonifacio.md

 ## Rizal is the Hero of Felipe-nos, Bonifacio is the Hero of Maharlikans

 In a nutshell, pro-Spanish/American Philippines has Jose Rizal as its hero.
 These 'Felipe-nos' are under King Philip of the Spanish Hapsburgs who suffered from inbreeding problems which led to their eventual downfall.

+Rizal did not believe in the capabilities of the masses at all:

+{{< q a="Rizal" >}}
+<p>If the Philippines is to stay under Spain, its politics must change as demanded by Filipinos.
+This transformation will be violent and fatal if it starts from the masses, but peaceful and fruitful if it starts from the upper classes.</p>
+<cite>Part 3, Filipinas Dentro De Cien Años</cite>
+{{< /q >}}

 Felipe-nos surrender to policies of foreigners and vested interests, such as exporting its people as overseas workers